 There is what’s called Thai permanent residency, but it is not a visa because you no longer have to apply for extension of stay and are not required to leave the country every year for a new one.
 The eligibility requirements to get Thai permanent residency are pretty steep and few foreigners are granted it each year.
 Obtaining Thai citizenship can be even harder.

 There is such a thing as a residence certificate.
 It is a simple document that proves you are residing here (i.e, that you are paying rent).
 For example, a residence certificate is required when applying for a Thai license or buying a vehicle in Thailand.
-But in no way is this a visa or part of the paperwork required to get a visa.
+But it is NOT a visa or part of the paperwork required to get a visa.

-Foreigners looking to stay in Thailand for the long run are best off obtaining a non-immigrant visa and reapplying for a new one or extending it every year after that.
-Making sure to you still meet the minimum requirements!
-It is a common practice for people to stay in Thailand for many years on a non-immigrant business, education, dependent, or retirement visa.
+Foreigners who want to live in Thailand for many years are best off obtaining a Non Immigrant Visa and reapplying for a new one or extending it every year.
+Just make sure you still meet the minimum visa and extension requirements!
+It is a common practice for people to stay in Thailand for many years on a Non Immigrant Business, Education, Dependent, or Retirement Visas.